-Bring giveaway items, as they can be an excellent tool for attracting visitors and helping them to remember you.
+- Bring giveaway items, as they can be an excellent tool for attracting visitors and helping them to remember you.
 Consider having a bowl of small wrapped candies on hand.
-Also think about what you can provide about your particular practice or affiliate, and visit www.ShopACNM.com for exhibiting materials such as pregnancy calculators, "Listen to Women" buttons, Today's Midwife brochures, or other products.
+Also think about what you can provide about your particular practice or affiliate, and visit the ACNM Store for exhibiting materials such as pregnancy calculators, "Listen to Women" buttons, Today's Midwife brochures, or other products.

-Have a cache of relevant information on hand such as the Journal of Midwifery & Women's Health Share with Women series, pages from www.myMidwife.org, and brochures from your practice and education programs in the area.
-Other helpful items include the Find a Midwife practice locator and informational brochures available at www.ShopACNM.com.
+- Have a cache of relevant information on hand such as the Journal of Midwifery & Women's Health Ask the Midwife series, pages from www.DiscoverMidwives.com, play the Discover Midwives presentation if a screen is available, and hand out brochures from your practice and education programs in the area.

-Remind people that CNMs and CMs do more than attend births.
+- Remind people that CNMs and CMs do more than attend births.
 Have information on hand about the gynecologic care that women of every age can receive from a midwife.
-For fact sheets and other information about midwifery, download ACNM Fact Sheets.